-Written Report.
-Your results in the project will be submitted in the form of a written report including 2-4 pages of text.
 The report should be formatted for US-standard "Letter" paper (8.5 by 11 inches) with one-inch margins.
 The main text of your report should use a Times, Times Roman, or Computer Modern Roman font, 10 points high, and double spaced.
 (By comparison, these instructions use single-spaced 12 point Computer Modern Roman on letter paper with one-inch margins, so your document should take up the same area of the page, but should have a smaller font with more space between the lines.)
-The 2-4 page length expectation refers to the text of you report.
+The 2-4 page length expectation refers to the main text of your report.
 Your report should probably also include at least one figure, but you should put any figures at the end, after the main text, so that the length of your main text is clear at a glance.
 (This will require readers to flip back and forth a bit, but we're willing to accept this slight hassle for uniformity.)
 There is no maximum length limitation for the pages used by figures, but don't include more extra information than would be useful to readers.

-Your report should be labeled with your name and UMN email address.
+Your report should be labeled with your name and UMN email address, as well as the names and addresses of the other members of your group.